A

 two, for the most part along a remarkably narrow zone running right

 The creep rate apparently varies in an unpredictable way.
-From Sylvester
+From Rogers

 from the amount of offset in two sidewalks that were laid in 1910 and 1929, and